gettyshima/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type : lidt the type of file
 13-symbolic_link : creates a symbolic link
-14-copy_html : copies all html files that are not in parent directory
+14-copy_html : copies all html files that are not in parent directory 100-lets_move : move all files starting with uppercase